Inflation -- who cares? Monetary Policy in Times of Low Attention

-The limited-attention model derived in Section \ref{sec:theory} says that a key driver of attention is inflation volatility.
-To examine this relationship empirically, I estimate regression \eqref{reg1}, using a rolling-window approach in which every window is 10 years long, and obtain one attention parameter for every window, $\widehat{\gamma}_t$, as well as the period-specific inflation volatility, $\widehat{\sigma}_{\pi,t}$.
-Note, however, that this does not establish a causal relationship.
-In fact, the monetary model studied later in Sections \ref{sec:nkm} and \ref{sec:omp} implies that lower attention itself has a stabilizing effect on inflation volatility.
-Thus, the causal relation runs in both directions, and hence, the following results should be regarded simply as a correlation between attention and inflation volatility.
-Appendix \ref{sec:robust} shows that the following results also hold for different window lengths or when using the standard deviation and persistence of \textit{expected} inflation for $\widehat{\sigma}_{\pi,t}$ and $\widehat{\rho}_{\pi,t}$.
+Lemma \ref{lemma_optgain1} states that two key drivers of attention are inflation volatility and inflation persistence.
+To examine these relationships empirically, I estimate regression \eqref{reg1}, using a rolling-window approach in which every window is 10 years long, and estimate one attention parameter for every window, $\widehat{\gamma}_t$, as well as the period-specific inflation volatility, $\widehat{\sigma}_{\pi,t}$ and the persistence parameter, $\widehat{\rho}_{\pi,t}$.
+In particular, I use the window-specific standard deviation of inflation as my measure of $\widehat{\sigma}_{\pi,t}$ and the first-order autocorrelation of inflation for $\widehat{\rho}_{\pi,t}$.
+Appendix B.1 shows that the following results also hold for different window lengths or when using the standard deviation and persistence of \textit{expected} inflation for $\widehat{\sigma}_{\pi,t}$ and $\widehat{\rho}_{\pi,t}$.

 Figure \ref{fig:attvola} summarizes the results graphically.
-The two scatterplots show the inflation volatility on the $x$-axis and the estimated attention parameter, $\widehat{\gamma}$, on the $y$-axis.
-The left panel shows the results from the individual SPF data, using pooled OLS to estimate $\gamma$, and the right panel shows the results for the average expectations from the Survey of Consumers.
-The correlations between the estimated attention level and inflation volatility are 0.68 (for the SPF) and 0.54 (for the SoC), respectively.
+The left scatterplot shows the inflation volatility on the horizontal axis and the estimated attention parameter, $\widehat{\gamma}$, on the vertical axis.
+The attention parameters shown in the figure are the ones for individual professional forecasters, obtained via pooled OLS.
+The right panel shows the relationship between attention and inflation persistence (on the horizontal axis).
+In both cases, we see that there is a clear positive relationship, just as the limited-attention model predicts.